WrestleMania XIX: Reception

 The event received highly positive reviews from various websites and wrestling publications.
-Most of the critics rated Jericho vs Michaels match as the match of the night.
 John Powell of Canadian Online Explorer's professional wrestling section rated the event a perfect score of 10 out of 10 stars, which was a higher rating than the previous year's event.
 The main event between Brock Lesnar and Kurt Angle for the WWE Championship was rated the highest with a score of 9 out of 10 stars, the match between The Rock and Stone Cold Steve Austin was rated 8 out of 10 stars, the match between Booker T and Triple H for the World Heavyweight Championship was rated 7.5 out of 10 stars (although the finish was generally frowned upon), the match between Shawn Michaels and Chris Jericho was also rated 7.5 out of 10 stars and the Street Fight between Vince McMahon and Hulk Hogan receiving the lowest rating of 4 out of 10 stars.
 He also noted that "it was the WWE slugging homeruns last night at WrestleMania XIX.
 Criticized for not making the most of the talent it has, the WWE had all the bases covered and proved that if the entire organization puts forth the effort, they can deliver a superior sports entertainment product" and further claimed that "WrestleMania XIX was not only a outstanding show but it will surely go down as one of the best WrestleManias ever".
 In 2019, Troy L. Smith of cleveland.com released a list of the "50 Greatest Wrestling Pay-Per-Views of All Time" from every professional wrestling promotion in the world, with WrestleMania XIX ranked at number eight.

+Most of the critics rated Jericho vs. Michaels as the match of the night.
+Kazuchika Okada stated that he "learned so much from that match."
+Jericho reported that Michaels viewed it as the best match of the night and a "five-star match".
+Jericho himself called it "one of the best matches in Mania history."